hhuang91/KaggleChallenge/readme.md

 ### The Third Approach

 The segmentation and classificaiton network actually shared about half of the architeture.
 Therefore, it's possible to combine them into one network that are trained on two tasks simultaneously.
 This not only increased the complexity of the network output (reducing overfitting) but makes features extracted by network more general and consistent for the two closely related tasks.

+### Closer Examination of Final Submission

+Although in the end, my approach yielded better results with ad-hoc fixes.
+I have not fully studied which part contributed the most to the improvement in performance.
+I should separately study the effect of classification and thresholding segmentation.
+I also need to take a closer look at the failure mode of each network, and see if they overlap, which might provide additional insights into the data.

 ### Additional Pre-Processing: Extra Features from Input Data